 What Proportion of People Sell Without Agents in VIC?

-There are also currently no reliable statistics which compare the success rate of private sellers versus agents.
+There are also currently no reliable statistics that compare the success rate of private sellers versus agents.
 Anecdotal evidence suggests that our clients would be just as successful at selling themselves compared with an agent, and in some cases even more successful.
-In part, this can be attributed to the fact that a large commission fee does not need to be paid to the agent, and so sellers have more flexibility.
-On the whole, buyers do also seem to prefer dealing with the vendor directly, rather than going through a third-party.
+In part, this can be attributed to the fact that a large commission fee does not need to be paid to the agent, so sellers have more flexibility.
+On the whole, buyers do also seem to prefer dealing with the vendor directly, rather than going through a third party.

-For Sale By Owner can assist you if your house is located in any part of Victoria, whether it’s inner-city Melbourne of a rural township like Horsham.
+For Sale By Owner can assist you if your house is located in any part of Victoria, whether it’s inner-city Melbourne or a rural township like Horsham.